itisaby/itisaby/README.md

 ## Some Fun Facts about me!!

-- 🔭 I'm a BTech Junior Year Undergrad....
+- 🔭 I'm a BTech Senior Year Undergrad....
 - 🌱 I’m currently learning everything ....
 Lol XD
 - 👯 I’m looking to collaborate with other developers to work on a Mega Project
 - 🥅 2022 Goals: Contribute more to Open Source projects